 How and when will I know if I was selected to serve on a committee or council?

-The application period will open in November for two weeks.
+The application period will open for two weeks in the fall.
 Review of applications will occur in early December and you will be notified in mid December by a Chamber staff member.
 Committee meetings will commence in January.

 - All committee action is advisory only to the Chamber Board of Directors and does not become policy until and unless it is approved by the Board.
 A quorum is necessary for a committee to take action.
 All discussion, deliberations and decisions must remain confidential.